 - Step 1.
-Before you begin, read "Safety" on page iii and "Installation guidelines" on page 17. - Step 2.
-If the blade server is installed in a BladeCenter unit, remove it (see "Removing the blade server from the BladeCenter unit" on page 19 for instructions). - Step 3.
+Before you begin, read "Safety" on page iii and "Installation guidelines" on page 15. - Step 2.
+If the blade server is installed in a BladeCenter unit, remove it (see "Removing the blade server from the BladeCenter unit" on page 17 for instructions). - Step 3.
 Carefully lay the blade server on a flat, static-protective surface. - Step 4.
-Open the blade server cover (see "Removing the blade server cover" on page 20 for instructions). - Step 5.
+Open the blade server cover (see "Removing the blade server cover" on page 18 for instructions). - Step 5.
 Locate the blade server expansion connector (see "Blade server connectors" on page 14). - Step 6.
-If a cover is installed on the blade expansion connector, remove it by using your fingers to lift the cover from the blade expansion connector. - Step 7.
-Touch the static-protective package that contains the expansion card to any unpainted metal surface on the BladeCenter unit or any unpainted metal surface on any other grounded rack component; then, remove the expansion card from the package. - Step 8.
-Orient the expansion card and slide the slots at the back end of the card onto the pins on the expansion-card standoff; then, gently pivot the card into the blade server expansion connector. - Step 9.
+If a cover is installed on the expansion connector, remove it by using your fingers to lift the cover from the expansion connector. - Step 7.
+If a 10Gb interposer card is installed on the expansion connector, remove it (see "Removing a 10Gb interposer card" on page 39). - Step 8.
+Touch the static-protective package that contains the expansion card to any unpainted metal surface on the BladeCenter unit or any unpainted metal surface on any other grounded rack component; then, remove the expansion card from the package. - Step 9.
+Rotate the expansion-card standoffs to the open position. - Step 10.
+Orient the connector on the expansion card and expansion connector on the system board; then, press the expansion card into the expansion connector. - Step 11.
 Firmly press on the indicated locations to seat the expansion card.